Home > Utility Tools > How to Import Windows Contacts to Outlook in Bulk 2025

 avatar

-Windows contacts is a contact manager built into some older versions of the Windows operating system, including Windows Vista, Windows 7, Windows 8, and Windows 10.
+Windows contacts is a contact manager built into some older versions of the Windows operating system.
 Many users used to store the contacts information in it.
 However, Outlook is now used in a wider range, especially at work.
 You may find it more convenient to store your contacts in Outlook.
 In this article, I'll tell you several practical ways to import Windows contacts into Outlook.

 How to import Windows contacts into Outlook using ContactsMate?